-The state $|1\rangle_1 |0\rangle_2$ is filtered out in the mapping which is necessary in order to
+The state $|1\rangle_1|0\rangle_2$ is filtered out in the mapping which is necessary in order to accommodate the two qubits into a single qutrit.

-The normalized state of a qutrit [5] after encoding is written as state (3):
+The normalized state of a qutrit (Melikidze et al., 2004: 014435) after encoding is written as state (3):

 In the process of generation of a quantum certificate we will use both the qubits belonging to the server, and the qubits belonging to the client, who will be encoded two by two (a server-qubit and a client-qubit) in qutrits which will realize the certificate.
 The certificate thus obtained could be used both for the authentication of the server to the client, and for the client's authentication, without the need of further exchange of certificates.